kaito0228/AtCoder/README.md

 * **Goal**

-I will be a light blue coder within 2018.
+I will be a green coder within 2018.